 Email: Tonya J. Meister-Griffith ›

 When it comes to maritime law, Attorney Tonya Meister is in a league of her own.
 She is an admiralty and maritime law expert who is board certified by The Florida Bar.
 Attorney Meister has served in many leadership positions, authored maritime scholarly materials, and lectured at numerous maritime law education programs.
 She is highly respected for her insight and experience in this area of law, and has made appearances on television programs in the United States and overseas speaking on topics related to maritime law.
 Attorney Meister has been recognized as a Florida Super Lawyer.
-Despite all of her accomplishments, she is most proud of helping individuals harmed by maritime incidents.
+Despite all of her accomplishments, she is most proud of helping individuals harmed by maritime accidents.

 Attorney Meister has had a life-long fascination with the sea.
 She was an avid sailor, surfer, fisherwomen, swimmer and scuba diver, and also enjoys canoeing and kayaking.
 Ms. Meister is a NAUI dive master, trained rescue diver/swimmer, a successful former competitive sailor and captain of a sailing team.
 However, she found her calling to maritime law while serving as a crew member on a dive excursion passenger vessel while finishing college.
 She saw firsthand that seafarers and passengers had rights that need to be protected and respected while out at sea.
 She decided to combine the passion she had for law with her love for the ocean by attending law school to study maritime law.
 She also worked for an admiralty attorney while completing her coursework.